BoiseState/CS390/lectures/lesson_plans.md

 ### In-Class Activities
 1) Instructor presents a PDF presentation on on technical interviews.
+2) Discuss TED talk about body language by Amy Cuddy.
+3) Have the guest speaker give a talk about technical interviews.

 ### Wrap Up
 * Assign reading material for next class: